marcellosso/is-ai-client/README.md

 ## Todo

 - [ ] Add google analytics
+- [ ] Bar chart on summary

 ##### Priorities

 - [ ] Handle proper development (local) and production enviromnents
 - [ ] Prepare for production release

+## In Progress

 - [ ] Add summary page after game ended, show if got high score and show all questions that were answered with the source and desc
-- [ ] Bar chart on summary

-## In Progress

-- [ ] Potential: 'About' and 'Help' modal
-- [ ] Add Styles
-- [ ] Add info toast on layout
+- [ ] Fix CORS

 ## Done ✓